 Mediterranean restaurants.
 If you’re a fan of this type of food, you’ve come to the right place!
 Make sure to stop by either one of the following restaurants -- all loved by locals and tourists: Tartarum, Il-Merill Restaurant, Rubino, Legligin, and II Malti.

-Pay a visit to TripAdvisor’s website for other tasty menu tips.
+Pay a visit to TripAdvisor’s website for other tasty menu tips in Malta.

-It is no secret that if you’re in Malta you must visit it’s islands and all the hidden gems this places reserve.
+It is no secret that if you’re in Malta, you must visit its islands and all the hidden gems these places reserve.

-Malta Blue Lagoon: it will be hard to find waters as clear as the ones in the magical island.
+Malta Blue Lagoon: it will be hard to find waters as clear as the ones on the magical island.

 Gozo: if you’ve heard of Malta, you’ve most likely heard of Gozo.
 Trust me, you must visit it!

 Blue Grotto: if you’re into diving, this is a place worth going to.
-The water is a bit cold, but the view and feeling inside the water is rewarding.
+The water is a bit cold, but the view and feeling inside the water are rewarding.

-Mellieha beach: enjoy crystal clear water in one of Malta’s prettiest beaches.
+Mellieha beach: enjoy crystal clear water on one of Malta’s prettiest beaches.

 St. Paul's Bay: full of pretty towns, St. Paul’s Bay is often searched by tourists, as it englobes the best of both worlds; city & sea.